mi11dc/github-pages/README.md

-# github-pages
+# Github Pages Sample

-A sample repo for using GitHub Pages.
+This ia a sample of how to use GitHub Pages to host a static website.